William Nelson Page: Legacy

 After Page retired in 1917, a ship was named in his honor.
 William N. Page was a steamship built at Camden, New Jersey, by the New York Ship Building and Dry Dock Corp.
 It was taken over by the US Navy for operation by the Naval Overseas Transportation Service (NOTS) and commissioned on December 18, 1918.
 After fitting out, William N. Page loaded general cargo and locomotives and departed for France.
 It made several transatlantic trips through the treacherous German U-boat infested waters before finally returning to Norfolk where on May 31, 1919, it was decommissioned by the Navy.
 After its brief naval career, the William N. Page remained in active merchant service for nearly three decades.
 Its successive owners and operators included the Mystic Steamship Co., the Koppers Coal Co., and Eastern Gas and Fuel Associates.
 The latter two companies were majority owners of the Virginian Railway after purchasing a controlling interest from Rogers' heirs in 1936.

-Formed in 2002, Virginian Railway (VGN) Enthusiasts a non-profit group of preservationists, authors, photographers, historians, modelers, and rail fans, has grown to over 650 members.
-Members come from as far from the VGN tracks as Australia and include U.S. troops stationed in the war-torn Middle East.
-A group of retired railroaders calling themselves "The Virginian Brethren" meet weekly, share tales of the VGN, and answer questions posed by members of the on-line group.

 In 2005, the initials "H.H.R." and 'W.N.P." were engraved in the rails of a short stretch of new roadbead laid for a caboose to be displayed at Victoria, a town they caused to be founded on the "Mountains to Sea" railroad.
 Their Virginian Railway has turned out to be a lasting tribute, both to Henry Huttleston Rogers, and to William Nelson Page, the "Idea Man from Ansted".